jscoq/jscoq/README.md

 running, but we are working on rewriting it now.
 Thus, IMHO, pull requests don't make sense yet, but any other contribution or comment is really welcome!

+Also, the current user interface is not we intent to ship, but we are busy with non UI issues for now.

 ## What is broken ##